IMCM-OX/interactive-analysis-terra/README.md

 **`output`** subfolder:
 Any analysis effort, processed data or plots and documents should be deposited in this folder.
 You can have expand the organization inside this folder to include further sub-folders as needed.

+### About the analysis

+This is a toy analysis for demo purposes using the `mtcars` and/or `iris` data sets from R to perform simple wrangling and visualization.
+The ideas can be expanded and be used to any kind of rectangular dataset i.e. flat file.

+**Tasks:**
+- Copy data from workspace
+- Clean iris data by converting the columns (measurement in centimetres) into metres
+- Create a simple scatter plot of `Sepal.Length` vs `Petal.Length`, color points by `Species`
+- Create a multi-faceted histogram of all the columns colorued by `Species`
+- Save/export the cleaned iris data back to the workspace under "processed" folder
+- Save/export the two plots back to the workspace under "processed" folder

 ## Export your output to Terra Workspace